aj0337/PAOFLOW-QTpy/README.md

 # Input flags

+All inputs are to be specified in a YAML file.

 See [README_conductor.input](README_conductor.input) for details on input flags to compute conductance and DOS.

 See [README_current.input](README_current.input) for details on input flags to compute current as a function of bias voltage.